hhnnhh/berlin_datascience_lab/README.md

 pip install -r requirements.txt
 ```

-## EDA
+## Exploratory Data Analysis
-The Exploratory Data Analysis was performed in Google Colab.
+The EDA was performed in Jupyter Notebooks and with notebooks in Google Colab.
-See "exploration/01_EDA/"
+All notebooks can be found under "exploration/01_EDA/"

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

-Code is accessible via Github, but requires a Google Colab registration.
+All notebooks are accessible via Github, however, Colab Notebooks will require a Google Colab registration.

 ### Information about the data:

 Juypter Notebook: [Sanity Check Model](exploration/01_EDA/sanityCheck_dataQuality_reconstruct_overall-results.ipynb)

-I performed a sanity check of the data by modeling the results variable ("overall_results") using the testing variables with a Logistic Regression.
+I performed a sanity check of the data by modeling the results variable ("overall_results") with the testing variables, using a Logistic Regression.

-**Goal:** If the data is clean and of high quality, it should be possible to reconstruct the overall results (pass/fail of emission test) with the testing variables that are used for the decision.
+**Goal:** If the data is clean and of high quality, it should be possible to reconstruct the overall results (pass/fail of emission test) with the testing variables that are used for this decision.

 **Result of the sanity check:** Of the data set, only about 5% of the variables are used for the decision process.
-Nevertheless, after finding the important variables, the test results can completely be reconstructed, which speaks to a high data quality.
+Nevertheless, after finding the important variables, the test results can completely be reconstructed, which speaks to a high data quality (ROC SCORE = 1).
-However, most of the variables are neither need for the decision process nor used during the test results, as a large percentage of the variables contain mostly NaN.
+Apparently, most of the variables are neither needed for the decision process or used for the test results nor collected, therefore a large percentage of the variables contain mostly NaN.

 **Overview over the variables:** The data set contain 127 variables (= total of information provided = 100%).
 Content can be subdivided into different categories: